cdsbasel/cumulative/README.md

-Cumulative meta-analyses of age differences in economic preferences
+# Cumulative meta-analyses of age differences in economic preferences
+ ## Folders
+ - data: contains files with the effect sizes identified in the litterature
+ - code: scripts for the analyses